 Welcome to Day #2 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days I’m exploring Macedonia as safely as possible.

 This stunner of a hike is a wonderful introduction to the Matka Canyon nature area just outside Skopje, the capital of Macedonia.
 The short trek features scenic views of the Treska River, a welcome mid-hike respite at the charming monastery of St. Nikola, and adventures on the crystal blue-green waters of Lake Matka.